alaurens/RoadSegmentation/README.md

 !!!!!!!!!
 For this to work you must be running a version 3.5 or 3.6 of python.
 Python 3.7 is **not** compatible with tensorflow.

-### Training the U-net
+### Training the U-Net

 To train the neural network, you must launch the script `train_model.py`.

 **The script must be launched from the `src` folder and there must be at least one image in the `validation` folder**

-Warning, training of the neural networks takes approximately 5 to 10 hours on a NVIDIA TESLA P100 GPU available on google cloud.
+Warning, training of the neural network takes approximately 5 to 10 hours on a NVIDIA TESLA P100 GPU available on google cloud.
 Training the neural network on a personal computer is not feasible.

 ## Creating the submission for crowdAI